smartworkz-kyriacos/mlops-sagemaker-ci-cd/README.md

 ![](images/Full-Screen.png)

-*Make sure the  Git Bash terminal is in VSC (arrange it side-by-side with the  GitHub page). *
+Make sure that the  Git Bash terminal is in VSC (arrange it side-by-side with the  GitHub page).

 ![](images/Git-Bash-VSC.png)